Vehrik/FarOut/Characters/Vitals.md

     by default).

-    If a player is forced to move more than their Stride allows, but then had their Stride reduced after the fact, they Trip in the direction they were moving and if they fail or do not attempt a Recovery, begin their next Turn with the Prone status.
+    If a player is forced to move more than their Stride allows, but then had they Trip in the direction they were moving and if they fail or do not attempt a Recovery, begin their next Turn with the Prone status.
 Movement produced by Equipment, Traits or Maneuvers do not count as expended Stride.

     If your Character is relaxed and unguarded, they are considered Flat Footed, and are considered to have a Stride equivalent to their Natural Stride.